 The Conversation Continues with ‘Chapman Connects’

 “Chapman Connects,” a webcast discussion series focused on the economy and hosted by Chapman economist and President Emeritus Jim Doti, launches Tuesday, June 30.
-Learn more at the “Chapman Connects” event page.
+The entire series is available for complimentary viewing at the “Chapman Connects” event page.